 Understanding the Causes and Treatment of Seborrheic Blepharitis

-Consulting to your ophthalmologist for an effective treatment is important for limiting the symptoms before it damages your eyelid completely.
+Consulting with your eye doctor for an effective treatment is important for limiting the symptoms before they damage your eyelids completely.

 Possible Causes of Seborrheic Blepharitis

 According to eye doctors, there can be many possible causes of seborrheic blepharitis.
 Some of them are:,

 - Fungal infection

 - Eye allergies caused by eye makeup, contact lenses and eye medications

 Dry eyes and seborrheic blepharitis often take place at the same time.
 It may get difficult sometimes to identify whether seborrheic blepharitis causes dry eyes or dry eyes cause seborrheic blepharitis.
 As a huge number of patients suffer from these symptoms, many researchers and doctors consider these two conditions is the part of a chronic eye disorder called Dry Eye Blepharitis Syndrome (DEBS).

 According to this theory, dry eyes are the late manifestation of seborrheic blepharitis, and if the symptoms of blepharitis are treated, it will also reduce, prevent, or eliminate the symptoms of dry eyes.

 Typically, seborrheic blepharitis is associated with bacterial growth.
 These bacteria live along your eyelid margin, or at the base of eyelashes.
 Over a certain period, the bacteria growth multiplies and forms a thin structure of biofilm.